Julcatan/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

-Campaigns with lower Goals have higher success rates.
+Campaigns with low Goals have higher success rates.
 Campaigns with Goals less than 1000 have the highest success rates with 76%, followed by campaigns between 1000 to 4999 with a success rate of 73%.
 The fail rates for these campaigns are low, under 30%.

-For goals between 35000 and 45000 there is a plateau where success rates are relatively high at 67% while fail rates are at 33%.
+For goals between 35000 and 45000 there is a plateau where success rates are relatively high at 67% while fail rates are at only 33%.
-For Goals between 20000 and 35000 the success rate is very low, and the percentage failed very high.

 - What are some limitations of this dataset?

 The available timeframe covers the years 2009 through 2017.
-Newer data could give insight into recent trends that are currently missing in our analysis.
+Newer data could give insight into recent trends that are currently missing in the analysis.
-There could be gaps in the data for cancelled campaigns.

 The Parent Category “theater” contains subcategories that not necessarily overlap with what Louise is fundraising for, e.g. restoration of theaters.